yehiaabdelm/auc-course-tracker/README.md

 # 7:13 AM

 Had to add an opt out option, would be rude not to.
 Will turn off webhooks in two days, so it won't matter much.
 But just in case.
 (Push)

+# 3:08 PM

+Now storing sent emails.
+Should of done this from the beginning.